-- Does your agency have an anti-discrimination policy? - Does it include gender identity, gender expression, and sexual orientation in the list of protected attributes? - Is it posted publicly? - Are your staff, volunteers, and contractors trained on this policy?
+- Does your agency have an anti-discrimination policy? - Is it posted publicly? - Are your staff, volunteers, and contractors trained on this policy?

 Review Policies, Procedures, and Training

 - Review all rules, policies, procedures, and eligibility standards to ensure that they are not intentionally discriminatory and do not have a discriminatory effect on members of protected classes.
 Implement a nondiscrimination policy if one does not exist. - Establish a process for responding in a timely manner to reasonable accommodation requests. - Make sure all staff receive regular fair housing compliance training. - Contact HECP for technical assistance as fair housing issues and questions arrive.